daveprowse/prom-live/labs/lab-07/lab-07.md

 View the content in Table mode.

-You should see a whole boatload of metrics that come from the *kube-state-metrics* container.
+You should see a whole boatload of metrics that come from the *kube-state-metrics* container (note the IP of that container).
 These metrics (and others) are all built into the Prometheus stack that we installed.
 (Yet another reason to use this Helm chart.)

 Now issue the following query:

 `kube_pod_ips`

-Review the Ip addresses used by the controller and workers, and the containers.
+Review the IP addresses used by the controller and workers, and the containers.

 View the "Alerts" section.
 Bask in the glory of pre-built alerts!

-## Connnect to Grafana Dashboards, and monitor with alerts
+## Connnect to Grafana Dashboards, and Monitor

 Now, let's connect to the Grafana server from the browser.
 Remember that we are simply connecting via port 80.
 In the field you will want to incorporate TLS on the front-end so that you have an extra layer of security for your Grafana server.